On Quasi-Modular Pseudometric Spaces and Asymmetric Uniformities: Categorical and Uniform Perspectives

-By Proposition~\ref{prop:tot-bdd-compact} and Isbell’s ``complete \(+\) totally bounded \(\Rightarrow\) compact’’ theorem \cite[Ch.~II]{Isbell1964}, forward and backward precompactness imply compactness of \(\tau(w^{\mathrm{sym}})\) once bi\mbox{-}completeness holds.
-Moreover, the enriched functor category \([\!X_{w^{\mathrm{sym}}},\,[0,\infty]]\) carries the sup\mbox{-}metric and houses the Yoneda embedding; completeness of function spaces under uniform convergence fits the enriched picture via ends \cite[§2.2, §lll3.10]{Kelly1982} and the uniform treatment in \cite[Ch.~III]{Isbell1964}.
+Forward and backward precompactness imply total boundedness of $\mathcal U(w^{\mathrm{sym}})$, and bi-completeness yields compactness of the symmetrized topology by Isbell’s theorem.
+Function spaces and Yoneda embeddings fit naturally into the enriched setting, but these constructions detect only the symmetric core of the theory.

-\textit{Summary.} Quasi\mbox{-}modular gauges are \(\mathsf W\)\nobreakdash-categories over the convolution quantale associated to \(\oplus\).
-Symmetrization corresponds to a change of base yielding a symmetric enriched category whose Cauchy completion matches the classical uniform completion.
-Kan extensions supply canonical extremal uniformly Lipschitz extensions.
-This categorical perspective provides a compact, functorial bridge between the asymmetric constructions of Section~\ref{sec:asymmetry} and the classical uniform theory.
+\textit{Summary.} Quasi-modular gauges admit a natural description as $\mathsf W$-enriched categories over a convolution quantale, refining earlier enriched formulations for quasi-pseudometric modular spaces \cite{LopezPastor2025}.
+Symmetrization corresponds to a change of base yielding a symmetric enriched category whose Cauchy completion agrees with the classical uniform completion.
+While this categorical perspective provides a compact and functorial organisation of the theory, it also makes precise the central theme of this paper: genuinely directional notions of convergence and compactness are invisible to both enriched and uniform completions and must be studied at the quasi-uniform level.